Zillexit Software

 I’ve watched businesses spend hours every week generating invoices and chasing payments.
 Meanwhile, their software could handle the entire process while they sleep.

-Set up automated invoicing for recurring subscriptions.
-The system generates the invoice, sends it, processes the payment, and follows up if something fails.
+Set up automated invoicing for recurring subscriptions, and the system handles everything.
+It generates the invoice, sends it out, processes the payment, follows up if something fails.
 You wake up to money in your account instead of a to-do list.
+That’s the whole point.

 Here’s something most people get wrong.